The best tablet is going to change based on what you need it for, but no matter what that is, we've got you covered here.

 What is the best size for a tablet?

-For most people, we think anything around 10 inches is good, as it fits easily into bags, gives ample room for watching content, gaming, and arguably drawing in some respects.
+For most people, we think anything around 10 inches is good, as it fits easily into bags, and gives ample room for watching content, gaming, and arguably drawing in some respects.

 We'd say go a little bigger if you're planning on connecting it to a monitor if you're planning on using it as a second screen, and go a little smaller if you're buying something for the whole family to use.